surf-visualization/blospray/docs/sciviz.md

   support for distributed rendering based on MPI.
 The use case for large datasets that need parallel processing is a bit of a niche though, as new systems have many CPU cores, lots of memory and powerful GPUs.
+  However, a client-server setup can be of interest to run the rendering backend close to the datasets being used, for example on an HPC system.
+  The client (Blender) can then still be used on a regular workstation.
+  However, using a remote visualization setup, like VNC with VirtualGL, could also be used in this scenario, if the HPC system supports OpenGL.

 - Volume rendering in Blender is currently geared towards the builtin smoke and fluid simulations.
 Some effort is going on into making import of external data